Adaobi-Chuks/Post-it/README.md

 - Comments: Allows for creating, updating, getting a comment, getting all comments under a post and deleting of comments.

 ## Requirements
 Some important requirements were implemented in the api.
-Navigate [here](/requirements.md) to view the listed requirement implemented and reasons for them.
+Navigate [here](/requirements.md) to view the listed requirements implemented and reasons for them.

 # How To Use
 - Clone the repo